Please wait while the search results are loading...

 High gasoline prices, effective lobbying by agricultural and industrial interests, and a growing interest in cutting reliance on imported oil put a high national focus on bioethanol in America in recent years.
 Corn and other organic materials, including agricultural waste, can be converted into ethanol through the use of engineered bacteria and superenzymes manufactured by biotechnology firms.
 This trend gave a boost to the biotech, agriculture and alternative energy sectors.
 At present, corn is almost the exclusive source for bioethanol in America.
 This is a shift of a crop from use in the food chain to use in the energy chain that is unprecedented in all of agricultural history—a shift that had profound effects on prices of corn for consumers, livestock growers (where corn has long been a traditional animal feed) and food processors.

 Ethanol is an alcohol produced by a distilling process similar to that used to produce liquors.
 A small amount of ethanol is added to much of the gasoline sold in America, and most U.S. autos are capable of burning “E10,” a gasoline blend that contains 10% ethanol.
-E85 is an 85% ethanol blend that may grow in popularity due to a shift in automotive manufacturing.
+There are nearly 190 ethanol manufacturing plants in the U.S., centered largely around the corn-producing agricultural states in the Midwest.
+Their combined fuel ethanol production capacity is about 17 billion gallons per year.

 Ethanol is a very popular fuel source in Brazil.
 In fact, Brazil is one of the world’s largest producers of ethanol, which provides a significant amount of the fuel used in Brazil’s cars.
 This is due to a concerted effort by the government to reduce dependency on petroleum product imports.
 After getting an initial boost due to government subsidies and fuel tax strategies beginning in 1975, Brazilian producers developed methods (typically using sugar cane) that enable them to produce ethanol at moderate cost.
 The fact that Brazil’s climate is ideally suited for sugarcane is a great asset.
 Also, sugar cane can be converted with one less step than corn, which is the primary source for American ethanol.
 Brazilian automobiles are typically equipped with engines that can burn pure ethanol or a blend of gasoline and ethanol.
 Brazilian car manufacturing plants operated by Ford, GM and Volkswagen all make such cars.